Last Updated on

 The whole shape is streamlined with bolder turbulators to reduce drag, plus Dragonfly technology for an ultra-thin crown and skirt.
 The shaft also has a counterbalance design.
 What does this mean when you step up to the tee?
 A thinner, sharper iron that will do more for you.
 All of this and more makes the G400 the best golf irons for mid handicapper

-If you’ve read any lists of the best golf irons of 2018, the Cobra Men’s 2019 F-Max makes a regular appearance.
+If you’ve read any lists of the best golf irons, the Cobra Men’s 2019 F-Max makes a regular appearance.
 That’s because the F-Max is a great beginner’s golfing iron.
 Don’t turn your nose up at it, though — even if you’re not a beginner, this is a club that will make your whole golf game easier and each shot smoother.

 It’s a light iron with a sleek design — good qualities for Cobra’s first Super Game Improvement set available in one length.
 In short, this club is Cobra’s commitment to advancing the one length category.
-If you want one of the best irons for a mid-handicapper in 2018, you can’t do much better than this.
+If you want one of the best irons for a mid-handicapper, you can’t do much better than this.

 The Cleveland Launcher CBX combines a forgiving cavity head with Cleveland’s signature spin technology for a shape that’s downright progressive.
 Thin, high-strength steel wraps around the chassis to improve ball speed and the Tour Zip grooves are designed with painstaking care to optimize spin.